Here are ten movement ideas.

 - Breathe slowly through nose (10-20x)

-- Release tension in the face (mouth, forehead, eyes)
+- Release face tension (mouth, forehead, eyes)

-You may also enjoy 👇
+You may enjoy 👇